• Ben Deen, PhD (he/him)

 GRADUATE STUDENT

-Isabel Nichoson is a graduate student in the Tulane Brain Institute Neuroscience PhD program, rotating in the Social Memory Lab.
+Isabel Nichoson is a Neuroscience PhD graduate student in the Social Memory Lab.
 She received her BA in Neuroscience from Wellesley College (2021).
 Her research investigates how familiarity and self-identification systems develop in infancy and early childhood, especially within the context of higher-level visual processing networks, using neuroimaging (fNIRS and fMRI).

 RESEARCH ASSISTANT